LemonLDAPNG/node-lemonldap-ng-handler/README.md

 This module is the Node.js handler.
 See [Lemonldap::NG website](http://lemonldap-ng.org)
 for more.

+## CONFIGURATION

+Node-lemonldap-ng-handler uses lemonldap-ng.ini file, section "node-handler".
+You must set the list of virtual hosts handled by node.js in key "nodeVhosts".

+**Note important**: node-lemonldap-ng-handler can't read multilines in lemonldap-ng.ini.
+You must rewrite them on one line *(even in other sections)*.

+Example:

+    [node-handler]
+    nodeVhosts = test1.example.com, test2.example.com

+Note: rules and headers must be written in Javascript and not in Perl.
+Example:

+* rules:

+    default: $uid == 'dwho'
+    ^/deny : deny

+You'll have a warning in the manager when saving this rules since Perl doesn't understand Javascript.

+### Configuration and sessions backends

+Node-lemonldap-ng-handler is compatible with the following backends:
+* Configuration:
+  * File
+  * CDBI
+* Sessions:
+  * Apache::Session::File, Apache::Session::Browseable::File
+  * Apache::Session::MySQL, Apache::Session::Browseable::MySQL
+  * Apache::Session::Postgres, Apache::Session::Browseable::Postgres
+  * Apache::Session::SQLite3, Apache::Session::Browseable::SQLite3

 ## TODO

 * Custom functions
 * Copy Safelib.pm
 * Think to menu problem
+* REST backends

 ## BUG REPORT